-Assistant Chief Russell (Russ) E. Hamill has been a member of the Montgomery County Police Department since 1986.
-He served for three years as a Montgomery County Deputy Sheriff before joining the department.
+Russell (Russ) E. Hamill, III, is the Chief of Police in nearby Laurel, Maryland, after having retired as the Interim/Acting Chief of Police with the Montgomery County (Maryland) Police Department where he served from 1986-2019, after nearly three years as a Montgomery County Deputy Sheriff.
 After graduating from the Public Safety Training Academy, he was assigned to the 1st District as a patrol officer where he was also assigned to the Lincoln Park Community Policing Team (the department's first effort at community policing), and then the Special Assignment Team.
-He was then assigned to the Special Investigations Division as a detective in the Drug Investigations Unit.
+He was then assigned to the Special Investigations Division as a detective in the Drug Investigations Unit, where he would ultimately serve three separate assignments, finally as Commander for Drug Enforcement for the Department.

 In November of 2001, he was promoted to the rank of Lieutenant and assigned as the Deputy Commander of the 1st District.
 Subsequently, he was assigned as the Deputy Director of the Special Investigations Division.

-Assistant Chief Hamill is a life-long resident of Montgomery County.
-He received a Bachelor of Arts degree from the University of Maryland, and a Juris Doctorate from Howard University.
+Chief Hamill is a life-long resident of Montgomery County.
+He received a Bachelor of Arts degree from the University of Maryland, and a Juris Doctorate (Cum Laude) from the Howard University School of Law.
 He is married and has five children.